opentripplanner/OpenTripPlanner/docs/BuildConfiguration-poc.md

 but we want to calculate the transfers always from OSM data.

+<h3 id="distanceBetweenElevationSamples">distanceBetweenElevationSamples</h3>

+*Since version: `na` ∙ Type: `double` ∙ `Optional` ∙ Default value: `10.0` ∙ Path: `Root`*

+The distance between elevation samples in meters.

+The default is the approximate resolution of 1/3 arc-second NED data.
+This should not be smaller than the horizontal resolution of the height data used.

 <h3 id="elevationUnitMultiplier">elevationUnitMultiplier</h3>

 *Since version: `na` ∙ Type: `double` ∙ `Optional` ∙ Default value: `1.0` ∙ Path: `Root`*